YPO Expedition Chapter

 Every night of the journey is arranged for you — from a luxury wine spa hotel in Porto to a 12th-century monastery and a royal pilgrim's hospital in Santiago.
 Hotel accommodations for all 12 nights are included in the event fee.

-4 nights (Sept 6–10)
+4 Nights (Sept 6–10)

 A luxury Wine Spa Hotel perched on a hill in Vila Nova de Gaia, overlooking the Douro River and the historic Porto skyline.
 Renowned for its exceptional wine cellar and panoramic views.

-Gran Hotel NagariVigo, Spain
+Gran Hotel Nagari

-2 nights (Sept 10–12)
+2 Nights (Sept 10–12)

 A contemporary luxury hotel in the heart of Vigo, offering elegant rooms and a rooftop terrace with views over the Ría de Vigo — the perfect base for beginning our Camino.

-2 nights (Sept 12–14)
+2 Nights (Sept 12–14)

 A magnificent 16th-century manor house converted into a Parador — Spain's iconic network of historic hotels.
 Stone arches, cloistered courtyards, and medieval grandeur in the heart of the old city.

-Pousada de ArmenteiraGalicia, Spain
+Pousada de Armenteira

-2 nights (Sept 14–16)
+2 Nights (Sept 14–16)

 A converted 12th-century Cistercian monastery surrounded by vineyards and forests.
 An extraordinary place to rest and reflect on the pilgrimage.

-2 nights (Sept 16–18)
+2 Nights (Sept 16–18)

 Built in 1499 by King Ferdinand and Queen Isabella as a royal hospital for pilgrims, this is one of the oldest hotels in the world — and sits directly on the Praza do Obradoiro, facing the Cathedral.